The Custom Element Type dialog is used to view and modify the settings of custom element types.

 •Interface element: the custom element can be a Process Interface Element.

 •Allow usage in child models: the elements of this type can be published to be used with child models.
 The elements can be published only if "Allow elements without instances" option is selected.
-In addition, if the "Allow element creation on flow chart" option is selected, the "Allow instancing" option must be selected too.
+In addition, if the "Allow element creation on diagrams" option is selected, the "Allow multiple instances" option must be selected too.
 Note that the model must be opened for exclusive editing in order for the element type to be published.
 What is more, the element type can be unpublished only if the base model doesn't have any child models, or, if the element type was published, the base model has not been saved after publishing.
 (This option is available only for base models.)

 The element hierarchies can be used, for example, to model the structure of the process.
 The element hierarchies are visible in sub-tabs of the Processes tab in QPR Portal.
 In case the model containing the custom element hierarchy is a base model, the hierarchy is published if a custom element that is a part of the hierarchy is published.
 The "Custom hierarchies" list shows all the custom element hierarchies in the model.
 The list is used to define element hierarchy behavior for the custom element type.
 The list contains four parts: